Escherichia Coli Infections Clinical Presentation

 Patients with E coli pneumonia usually present with fever, shortness of breath, increased respiratory rate, increased respiratory secretions, and crackles upon auscultation.

 Findings include bronchopneumonia on chest radiography, commonly in the lower lobes.
-Many patients are intubated and have fever, an increased respiratory rate, and increased respiratory secretions.
+If patient is limited to the supine position, pneumonia may present in the upper lobes (Right upper favored over L upper lobe).
+Many patients are intubated, have fever, an increased respiratory rate, and increased purulent respiratory secretions.

-The differential diagnoses of E coli pneumonia include congestive heart failure and pulmonary embolism.
-Other pneumonias caused by gram-negative bacilli are difficult to distinguish clinically.
+The differential diagnoses of E coli pneumonia include congestive heart failurepulmonary embolism, other bacterial pneumonias, and viral pneumonias.
+Other pneumonias caused by gram-negative bacilli are difficult to distinguish clinically and require a sputum culture to identify a causative organism.

 Intra-abdominal infections